ProxyOS/documentation/source/goals.rst

     gn -- { px pn_1 pn }
   }

-This mean that you should be able to drive a bunch of peripheral with your computer that it cannot handle natively via its ports, using some gateways which are simply microcontroller connected to your computer.
+This mean that you should be able to drive a bunch of peripherals with your computer (that it cannot natively handle via its ports), using some gateways (which are simply microcontrollers) connected to your computer.
 A practical example could be:

 .. graphviz::